raspberrychris/cutemosesbaskets/content/blog/Kinder-Valley-Beary-Nice-Blue-Moses-Review.md

 #### Product Description

+Kinder Valley Beary Nice Blue Moses Basket Set is a cute and practical bedding set for your little one.
+The set includes a reversible quilt, fitted sheet, bumper pad and two pillowcases.
+Made from 100% cotton, the Moses basket bedding set is soft on your baby's delicate skin.

+The design of the bumper pad features an embroidered bear face with teddy ears and nose to keep your baby comfy and cozy as they drift off to sleep.
+The reverse side has a blue dotty pattern that will look great in any nursery setting.

 - **SAFE** Your Childs Safety First: This Kinder Valley Moses Basket Bedding Set conforms to all necessary British Standards and is REACH compliant.

 - **EASY TO USE** Easy to Use: This Moses Basket Bedding Set can be applied to your moses basket in a few simple steps.